We’ve broken out each stage of the retirement journey and laid out steps you can take to prepare yourself for the retirement you’ve been dreaming of.

 RRSP contribution room is determined by several factors, including:

-“Generally speaking, each year you can contribute the lesser of 18 percent of your earned income from the previous year, or the maximum dollar limit as set by Canada Revenue Agency (CRA), $27,230 for 2020,” said ATB Wealth, Senior Solutions Analyst of Financial Planning, Linda Lamarche.
-“If you have a pension, your contribution room will be reduced to account for the pension benefits you accrued in the previous year, and if you have unused room from the previous year it is added to your current room.”
+“Generally speaking, each year you can contribute the lesser of 18 per cent of your earned income from the previous year, or the maximum dollar limit as set by Canada Revenue Agency (CRA), which is $30,780 for 2023,” says Linda Lamarche, ATB Wealth Senior Financial Planning Specialist.
+“If you have a pension, your contribution room will be reduced to account for the pension benefits you accrued in the previous year, and if you have unused room from the previous year it is added to your current room."

 RRSP withdrawals can make RRSP room disappear!